X

 A sole proprietorship is the most common business classification, and it consists of one owner who takes all the business’s profits as personal income.
 As the owner of a sole proprietorship, you are personally responsible for any business debts because, in the eyes of the IRS, you and the company are the same entity.

 The good news?
 This makes filing your taxes fairly straightforward!
-All you need to do is use Schedule C (Form 1040) to report your business expenses when filing your personal tax return.
+All you need to do is use Schedule C (Form 1040) to report your business when filing your personal tax return.

 Partnership